tomasz-kapela/kmo-guide/slurm.md

 navorder: 5
 ---

-# Slurm - workload menager
+# Slurm - workload manager

 SLURM is a system for queuing tasks on distributed clusters and allocating resources.
 Each user can ask for any amount of resources (estimated operating time, number of processors,